avsjai

 Amend(0)

-One more thing the weight of the equipment if it’s easy to carry the equipment (light weight)means it shouldn’t work in construction and industry to move heavy stuff’s in my point of view may it leads some ergonomic issue so.
-I’m not a ergonomic specialist can’t prove though!!!
-(Just I wrote a letter to M/S Swathi (Ergonomics specialist) regarding this thread hope she will respond soon).
+One more thing is the weight of the equipment.
+If it's easy to carry (lightweight), it might not be suitable for moving heavy items in construction and industry, in my opinion.
+This could potentially lead to ergonomic issues.
+I'm not an ergonomic specialist, so I can't prove this, but I have written a letter to M/S Swathi (an ergonomic specialist) regarding this thread and hope she will respond soon.

 From United States, Fpo